facebookexperimental/MIRAI/substrate-examples/README.md

 [Runtime Pallets](https://docs.substrate.io/learn/runtime-development/) are modules for writing the business logic of blockchains in [Substrate](https://github.com/paritytech/substrate) (a Rust framework for building blockchains).
 These are usually concise pieces of standalone code with relatively few dependencies and clear specifications, hence tractable targets for performing static analysis and verification.
 The code quality of a runtime pallet is crucial, as even minor defects can result in major exploits like DoS attacks or the stealing of funds by a malicious party.
 A static code analysis can help to automate the auditing processes and prevent introduction of defects throughout the software life-cycle.

-We plan to develop a tool - SARP (Static Analysis tool for Runtime Pallets) to perform static analysis with reasonable soundness guarantees.
+We plan to develop a tool - SARP (Static Analysis tool for Runtime Pallets) to perform static code analysis on substrate pallets.
 In particular, we would like to target vunerability classes that are detectable using dataflow analysis techniques like *tag analysis* and *taint analysis*.

 ## Research
 As a first step we analyzed the feasibility for using MIRAI to implement a static code analysis on substrate pallets.
 We investigated how the following vulnerability classes can be addressed with a tag analysis: